pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

 Internationalization in general
 ===============================
 To translate PsyNet experiments, we will use standard software to handle translations.
 We'll use the ``gettext`` software.
 In a nutshell, we use the software to scan translatable strings indicated by the programmer.
-The strings are then stored in a file as key value pairs.
-Where the keys are the original sentences and the values are blank and need to be completed by a translator.
+The strings are then stored in a file as key value pairs, where the keys are the original sentences and the values are blank and need to be completed by a translator.
 The translated strings are then compiled into a binary file, which is used by the program.

 Let’s install ``gettext``: